jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

             * Example: So if you have a reporting/help-desk dashboard it could point to the read replicas alone whereas a primary application can point to the writing db

 **Amazon Redshift**
+* Used as a data warehouse
-* Spectrum enables you to query and analyze all of your data in S3 using open data formats with no data loading or transformations
+* Spectrum - enables you to query and analyze all of your data in S3 using open data formats with no data loading or transformations
+* Sharding
+    * shard iterator
+        * returned by GetRecords request
+        * expires:
+            * If Dynamo DB table used by Kinesis does not have capacity to store lease data
+                * can increase write capacity to the shard table to resolve this
+            * 5 minutes
+            * when you restart your app
+* Question Key Words: big data processing, various BI tools and standard SQL queries

-**Amazon Kinesis**
+**Amazon Kinesis Platform**
-* Collects, processes, and analyzes streaming data in real time.
+* Collects, processes, and analyzes streaming data in real time
+    * uses DynamoDB to store data as it streams
+* Kinesis Connector -
+* Kinesis Data Streams - an application that you use to collect and process larges steamd of data records in real time.
+    * use Kinesis client library
+    * runs on EC2
-* Kinesis Data Firehose - fully managed service for delivering real-time streaming data
+* Kinesis Data Firehose - fully managed service for delivering real-time streaming data to S3, Redshift, OpenSearch Service, Splunk, custom http endpoint
+    * can transform data before sending it
+* Kinesis Video Streams - fully managed service to stream live video from devices to AWS or build apps for real-time video processing or video Analytics
+    * can store mediate data for a specified retention period (default encrypted at rest)
+* Kinesis Data Analytics - allows you to run SQL against streaming data to perform time-series analytics, feed real-time dashboards, create real-time metrics
+    * uses kensis data streams and kinesis firehose as streaming sources

 **Redis**
 * Use as a distributed session management.